haydenreich/Reich_CSCI2270_FinalProject/README.md

 #Open issues/bugs:

 There is a known bug with table size.
 The default is set at 1024, some numbers above this value cause a segmentation fault.
 This occurs with both test documents.

-Incorrect inputs can also cause unpredictable errors, as the program is not currently set up to check the user's input for accuracy.
+Fixed, thanks to ridy0663 - Incorrect inputs can also cause unpredictable errors, as the program is not currently set up to check the user's input for accuracy. - Fixed

 Either one of these would be a great contribution to the project.